• Skip to primary navigation

 Jump to Recipe Print Recipe

-This recipe for Amish macaroni salad combines cooked macaroni, hard-boiled eggs, crispy veggies, and a creamy dressing with the perfect combination of sweet and tangy.
+This Amish macaroni salad is a summertime favorite made with tender elbow macaroni, hard-boiled eggs, crisp veggies, and a creamy cooked dressing that's perfectly sweet and tangy.

 This post contains affiliate links.

-In a medium-sized saucepan, whisk the egg until well beaten.
-Add the sugar, salt, cornstarch, and vinegar.
-Whisk until smooth.
-Add the water and mix.
-Cook over medium heat, whisking occasionally until it comes to a full rolling boil.
-Set aside to cool.
+In a medium saucepan, whisk the egg until it's well beaten.
+Add the sugar, salt, cornstarch, and vinegar, and whisk until smooth.
+Stir in the water and cook over medium heat, whisking now and then, until it comes to a full rolling boil.
+Take it off the heat and let it cool completely.

 How to Make Amish Macaroni Salad